Dreamfarer/CAMTRACKAI/README.md

 # CamTrackAI

 This is our project work for school.
-It is a device that rotates a camera in x and y direction according to object tracker data by OpenCV.
+It is an autonomous device powered by a Raspberry Pi 4 that rotates a camera according to object tracker data by OpenCV.

+It uses the TCP/IP to send a video source from the Raspberry Pi to a more powerful computer to calculates the object tracking.
+It will return the calculated data to the Raspberry Pi which then communicates with our Dynamixel Rx-64 motors.

 ## Prerequisites